New Hampshire Seacoast Lighthouses

 The scenic oceanside park of Great Island Common, located on New Castle Island which you can drive to, offers a small beach, open spaces for recreation and picnicking, and views of Portsmouth Harbor and Whaleback lighthouses.
 You can also walk around the grounds of Fort Constitution nearby and get very close views of Portsmouth Harbor lighthouse.

-In the autumn, explore nearby Ordiorne State park for some breathtaking scenery.
-The Seacoast Science Center offers extensive programs and exhibits in marine education and is located on Odiorne Point Park with wooded seaside trails and shoreline beach. | Autumn at Odiorne Park |
+The Seacoast Science Center offers extensive programs and exhibits in marine education and is located on Odiorne Point Park with wooded seaside trails and shoreline beach.

 The Great Bay National Estuarine Research Reserve provides an opportunity to hike and learn about the Native American cultures that thrived in the area.